 Sunday

 Nothing to install.
 Nothing to learn.
 Large type, generous margins, the photos at the center.
-When they want more, the Studio waits.
+When she wants to organize and keep — Sunday Studio is right there.

 We built Sunday because our families deserve better than an algorithmic photo stream.
 Here's what that means in practice.